European Legislation Identifier: Pillar II: ELI ontology / metadata to describe legislation

 The ELI ontology defines a common data model for exchanging legislation metadata on the web; the primary users of the ELI model are the official legal publishers of EU Member States, and the model can also be used by other organisations.
 The description of legislation in ELI is based on FRBRoo / CIDOC Conceptual Reference Model.

 Pillar III: Recommendations for integrating metadata into legislative website

 ELI invites participating Member States to embed these metadata elements into the webpages of their legal information systems using RDFa or JSON-LD.

-Example of RDFa serialisation for a Spanish legislation (extract):
+Example of RDFa serialization for a Spanish legislation (extract):

 Pillar IV: Protocol to synchronize ELI metadata

 Pillar IV describes a protocol that enables ELI consumers to retrieve a) the exhaustive list of all ELI legal resources from a given ELI provider b) the list of last updated ELI legal resources from an ELI provider, using an Atom feed.